top of page

 The SDK-Based QoE AI Agent: Real Experience, Measured in Real Time

 Your SDK is embedded directly into the eSIM provider’s management app.
-It runs on‑device, measuring actual network performance, not inferred metrics.
+It runs on-device, measuring actual network performance, not inferred metrics.
+It captures:

 • Latency